Looking at the posterior: accuracy and uncertainty of neural-network predictions: Methods

 \subsection{Datasets}

 Two datasets are used for all numerical experiments, MNIST {\citep{mnist}} and a grayscale version of CIFAR10 {\citep{cifar10}}.
-To be able to compare relative shifts in uncertainty measures between the two datasets we choose to work with a grayscale version of CIFAR denoted CIFAR10G so that the data distributional shift acts in exactly the same way for both MNIST and CIFAR10G.
+We choose these simple datasets to be able to train ensembles efficiently and still be in the domain of realistic images with CIFAR10.
+To be able to compare relative shifts in uncertainty measures between the two datasets we choose to work with a grayscale version of CIFAR denoted CIFAR10G so that the data-distributional shift acts in exactly the same way for both MNIST and CIFAR10G.
 MNIST is an example of an image classification dataset with minimal complexity, whereas CIFAR10 provides a more realistic data distribution for image classification.
 The grayscale conversion for the RGB data from CIFAR10 is given by the standard BT.601 luminance $Y = 0.2989 r + 0.5870 g + 0.1140 b$.
-We apply impulse noise \cite{AWAD2019746}, a common corruption present in digital images, to the original data sets (MNIST, CIFAR10G) where the strength of the perturbation is controlled by a noise parameter $\alpha$.
+We apply impulse noise \cite{AWAD2019746}, a common corruption present in digital images, to the original datasets (MNIST, CIFAR10G) where the strength of the perturbation is controlled by a noise parameter $\alpha$.
 For ``salted'' noise with parameter $\alpha > 0$ a random sample of pixels of size $\alpha N_{\tmop{pixels}}$ are given the maximum value $1.0$, and for ``peppered'' noise with $\alpha < 0$ a corresponding amount of pixels are set to $0$.
 We pick $N_{\alpha}$ distinct values between $\alpha_{\text{min}}=-0.3$ and $\alpha_{\text{max}}=0.3$.

 MNIST consists of 60000 grayscale images with resolution $28{\times}28$.
 The original CIFAR10 dataset consists of 60000 RGB images with resolution $32{\times}32$ that we resample to a single grayscale channel.
-See figure \ref{mnist_salt} for examples of the different noise levels.
+See figure \ref{fig:mnist_salt} for examples of the different noise levels.